Transport Workers Union of America: 2000s

 Local 100, the public transit local representing New York City employees, has always been the largest and most influential local within the union.
 Rank-and-file opponents of the current national leadership took office on December 13, 2000.
 Some of their original supporters have, however, broken with the current local leadership to create an organization that remains critical of the local's performance in collective bargaining negotiations.

-On December 16, 2005, after failed negotiations with the Metropolitan Transportation Authority (MTA) of New York City, the Local 100 of the TWU announced it will halt operations on two private bus lines and threatened to extend the strike to other buses and trains.
-The deadline for the strike was extended to December 20 at 12:01 a.m., and the TWU rejected the MTA's final contract offer at around 11 p.m. on December 19.
-After the deadline's passing Roger Toussaint, president of Local 100 of the TWU declared the start of the 2005 New York City transit strike around 3:00 a.m. on December 20.
+On December 16, 2005, after failed negotiations with the Metropolitan Transportation Authority (MTA) of New York City, the Local 100 of the TWU announced it would halt operations on bus and subway lines.
+The strike began on December 19.
 The strike, which was opposed by the international leadership of the TWU, was illegal, in violation of New York state's Taylor Law.

-The main issue was not wages, but Pensions.
-Currently, a worker can retire after 25 years at age 55 with half pay.
-Using the Annuity2000 Merged Gender Mod 1 Life table with ages set back 2 years, a 3.5% annual salary increase and a 5.0% interest rate for calculation purposes, the current pension costs the employer—the taxpaying public—roughly 25.4% of salary per year for someone who starts work at age 30 and retires at age 55.
-If the TWU Local 100 loses and the retirement age is set age 62 for that same 30-year-old, then the cost per year would be 17%.
-This calculates to a 7% wage cut per year for every year.
+A court ordered the TWU to pay fines of $1 million for each day that workers were on strike.
+The strike officially ended on December 22, 2005.